MrPenguin07/cisco-send/README.md

 ### Python Version

-- **Asynchronous Reading**: Uses a separate thread to read from the serial port and print syslog messages asynchronously.
+- **Asynchronous Reading**: Uses a separate thread to read from the serial port and print syslog messages.
-- **User Authentication:** Handles username and password authentication if required.
+- **User Authentication:** Detects & then handles password authentication if required.
 - **Automatic Elevation:** Detects device state and elevates to (config)# mode automatically.
 - **Syslog Buffering:** Stores all syslog messages in a buffer.
 - **User Prompts:**